What is DeFi?

 It is argued that many DeFi platforms are not as entirely “decentralised” as they claimed to be, as the FATF says DeFi protocol developers undoubtedly have individuals that control and influence activities within them.

 Some DeFi platforms have been quick to embrace consumer protection in the face of inevitable in-coming regulatory crackdowns.
 On the 23rd of July 2021, Uniswap Labs announced the removal of certain ‘fake’ tokens from its company-controlled web interface (Coinfirm found in October 2021 that 44.73% of Uniswap V2 liquidity pools may have been rug pulls).
-This demonstrates actors do control decentralised finance applications and that the developers of them should be held to account for financial consumer protection.
+This demonstrates actors do control decentralised finance applications and that the developers of them may need to be held to account for financial consumer protection.

 Unhosted wallets have been seen as dangerous entities to deal with, considering they have the most autonomous existence in the DeFi space.
 The FATF advises a Risk-Based Approach to deal with them, with compliant VASPs either limiting transactions and their volumes or entirely banning interactions.